hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_04_IAM_Identity_and_Access_Management.md

 ### IAM MFA Hands On

 We can create custom policies from IAM > Account settings > Edit password policy.
 We can enable expiration, password change, password reuse, minimum password length etc.

+We can add our MFA device to our root user from IAM > Users > Security credentials > Assigned MFA device > Manage.